usds/us-forms-system/docs/building-a-form/about-the-schema-and-uischema-objects.md

 }
 ```

 However, `{}` is also valid.
-To require a property in an object, use the `required` property.
+To require a property in an object, use the `required` property, which takes an array of property names passed as strings.
 As in this example, `required` is always on the object that contains the field, not the field itself:

 ```
 {